timwedde/quandelabra/README.md

 If you got improvements, even better, send me a pull request!
 If it doesn't work, let me know and I'l try my best to ignore it. *Just kidding, I gotta keep my GitHub cred high.*

+## Rate Limits
+Please be aware of the [rate limits](https://help.quandl.com/article/68-is-there-a-rate-limit-or-speed-limit-for-api-usage) imposed by the API itself.
+Free users may only be able to run 3 to 4 requests concurrently, while users with at least one Premium subscription can get away with 50 to 100 requests, depending on their network speed.
+If the dataset you're downloading is free, the reduced rate limits will still apply.
+This tool can also be useful for premium users since the API only allows 10 bulk downloads of a dataset per hour.
+If you need more, you can use this tool to do so.

 ## Installation
 Quandelabra is a simple Python script, so the installation procedure is a very complex and error-prone process which works as follows: